VaibhavS0001/Angular_lab_cogni/README.md

 These are HTML, CSS, JavaScript and TypeScript labs

-to check Angular apps switch branch to angular
+to check Angular apps switch branch to angular.